 One way that chimeras can happen naturally in humans is that a fetus can absorb its twin.
 This can occur with fraternal twins, if one embryo dies very early in pregnancy, and some of its cells are “absorbed” by the other twin.
 The remaining fetus will have two sets of cells, its own original set, plus the one from its twin7

 Vanishing Twin Syndrome was first discovered in the 1940s.8 It’s a long held-belief that many of these disappearing twins are absorbed by the mother or the placenta, and only sometimes by the other embryo.

-To date, fewer than 100 people have been diagnosed with chimerism.
-Due to the often invisible nature of the condition, it’s likely many chimeras have no idea they carry two sets of DNA.
+To date, fewer than 100 people have been diagnose with chimerism.
+Due to the often invisible nature of the condition, it’s likely many chimeras will never know they carry two sets of DNA.